Jasmy-Elzha-Mathew-1715/CSCI_6221_Julia/README.md

 *Setup Instructions*
 - Install Julia on your system (https://julialang.org/downloads/).
 - Clone the repository to your local machine.
+- start Genie framework in Julia and install dependencies using the commands "Julia" followed by "using Genie" and "] activate()"
-- Import the movie database into Julia and preprocess the data.
+- Import the movie database into Julia and seed the data using "seed()" command.
-- Start the Julia server and run the movie recommendation system.
+- Start the Julia server using "Genie.loadapp()" command and run the movie recommendation system using "up()" command.
-- Access the system through a web browser using the provided URL.
+- Access the system through a web browser using the provided URL and port.

 *File Structure*
 The repository contains the following files and folders: